petru-braha/VDS-library/wiki.md

 2. new discover: the bug i was tallking about ealier was about intellisens c++ does great at templates

 3. why maxheap does not inherit array? no matching methods

+4. about node_tree class - i had multiple approaches
+- the number of child nodes in template
+	- this strategy was automatically implying that children had to have the same number of children as their parent (no more/less)
+	- one solution was to define children as "node<T>*" and not "node_tree<T, nr_children>": by some verifications i realised this method was not reliable
+- the number of child nodes non-existent, just in the constructor
+- the number of child nodes as a data member (x)

+5. iterator class will now be defined inside of the class that uses it